CRC1415/nomad-docs/docs/howto/plugins/types/actions.md

 the action-asset flow: upload bytes first, then pass references in workflow or signal payloads.

+Action assets are private, action-scoped attachments.
+They do not become NOMAD upload raw files, are not processed or indexed as upload data, and are not user-manageable upload contents after the action form or signal is submitted.

 ### Plugin model design

 Define your workflow/signal models with `ActionAssetRef` instead of raw bytes: